HaseebAshraf786/Ruby-On-Rails/README.md

 # README
 Welcome to our ecommerce web app project!
-This project was completed as the final project at Qbatch by an intern.
+This project was completed as the final project at Qbatch by me.

 Our app allows users to hire sellers for their gig or project, and upon completion, they can leave a review.
 We can add a chatbot feature, as well as a payment method for added convenience.
 Additionally, we can implement various security measures to ensure the safety of our users.